Keith-S-Thompson/the-flat-trantor-society/003-markdown.md

-Markdown is converted to HTML by the [`markdown`](http://daringfireball.net/projects/downloads/Markdown_1.0.1.zip) command, which is also available as a .deb package on Ubuntu:
+Markdown is converted to HTML by the [`markdown`](http://daringfireball.net/projects/downloads/Markdown_1.0.1.zip) command, which is also available as a .deb package on Debian and Debian-derived systems such as Ubuntu and Linux Mint:

-`sudo apt-get install markdown`.
+    sudo apt-get install markdown

 It should be available for other systems as well.
 I run a simple `gen-html` script (included in the GitHub project for this blog), and then manually copy-and-paste the generated HTML into blogspot.com's web interface.
 The manual step is annoying, but overall it should make it easier to write and maintain this blog.

 Who knows, I might even get around to posting more articles!